 SANS has educated 165,000 information security professionals since its inception in 1989.
 Today, aspiring security personnel can receive training in the classroom from a SANS-certified instructor, a self-paced program that is conducted online, or a mentored setting.
 As part of its in-person training, SANS offers more than 400 multi-day courses in over 90 cities worldwide.
 It also maintains a partnership with GIAC and the National Security Workforce, through which it offers 30 digital security courses to professionals as part of the National Initiative for Cybersecurity Education (NICE) Framework.

 Founded in 2003, SecureNinja provides professional training, certifications, and services on topics relating to information technology and digital security.
 The organization has worked with Lockheed Martin, Northrop, Bitdefender, as well as several U.S. government agencies.
-It’s also a partner of Microsoft, EC-Council, and (ISC)2.
+It’s also a partner of Microsoft and EC-Council.
 Most of SecureNinja’s training, which includes courses on ethical hacking, hacking forensics, and the CompTIA Security+ program, involves hands-on training via lab work.
 However, the organization also runs a testing center in Washington DC.

 10. Security University